Ry-F3/trading-journal/README.md

 8. Trade Search Functionality:
     * The dashboard includes a side-bar with filters, allowing users to easily search and filter trades.
 This feature streamlines the process of locating specific trade records.
 9. Call to Action for Trade Journaling:
     * Encourage users to start journaling their trades through a prominent call to action.
-The link start journalling if clicked directs the user to the trades section of the page.
+The link start journalling, if clicked directs the user to the trades section of the page.
 The link share trades if clicked directs the user to the trades section of the page.
 This guides users to the relevant section of the dashboard for accessing and maintaining their trade journals.

-The dashboard, although in the alpha mockup stage, lays the groundwork for a feature-rich platform with a focus on user-friendly trade management and analysis.
+The home dashboard, although in the alpha mockup stage, lays the groundwork for a feature-rich platform with a focus on user-friendly trade management and analysis.

 ### **Generate PDF Report**